Manu’s Menu

 Koftas

-1. Mix together all the ingredients for the koftas.
+1. Mix all the ingredients for the koftas in a large bowl until well combined.

-2. Make small balls (the size of a small lime) with the mixture.
-Put them on a baking sheet, cover with cling wrap and put them in the fridge to set for 1 hour.
+2. Shape the mixture into small balls (about the size of a small lime).
+Place them on a baking sheet, cover with cling wrap, and refrigerate for 1 hour to set.

-3. Now you can either deep fry them or boil them directly with the sauce until they are cooked through.
-I tried both methods and though the first one is the traditional way to make koftas, I actually like the “straight into the sauce” method more as the koftas come out softer and you save some time and calories too.
+3. You can either deep-fry the koftas or cook them directly in the sauce until they are done.
+The first method is the traditional one, but the “straight into the sauce” method makes the koftas softer and saves time and calories.

 Curry

-2. Heat the vegetable oil in a thick bottom pan and fry off your blended onion, ginger paste and garlic paste.
-Cook them until all the liquid in the paste evaporates.
-Make sure you cook this through and do so on a medium heat, stirring frequently so as not to burn it.
+2. Heat the vegetable oil in a heavy-bottomed pan, then add the blended onion, ginger paste, and garlic paste.
+Cook over medium heat, stirring often, until all the liquid evaporates.
+Make sure not to let it burn.

-3. Once the paste becomes golden brown add the cumin powder, salt, turmeric, cayenne pepper and coriander powder.
-Stir and quickly add the tomato puree.
+3. When the paste turns golden brown, add the cumin powder, salt, turmeric, cayenne pepper, and coriander powder.
+Stir well, then quickly add the tomato purée.

-4. Cook the sauce until it begins to thicken.
+4. Continue cooking until the sauce begins to thicken.

-6. Cook the sauce for 5 minutes, then add the garam masala and kasuri methi.
+6. Simmer the sauce for 5 minutes, then add the garam masala and kasuri methi.

-8. Turn the heat to low, cover the pan with a lid and let it cook for 15 to 20 minutes or until the koftas are cooked through.
+8. Lower the heat, cover the pan with a lid, and cook for 15 to 20 minutes or until the koftas are fully cooked.

 Share